-Trade and other receivables primarily include credit provided to retailers of lottery products and are due for settlement no more than 30 days from the date of recognition.
+Trade and other receivables primarily include credit provided to retailers of lottery products and are due for settlement no more than 40 days from the date of recognition.
 The Corporation performs initial credit or similar evaluations and maintains reserves for potential credit losses on accounts receivable balances.
 The receivables from lottery retailers are short term in nature and are collected by bank account sweeps, making the likelihood of credit loss very low.
-The carrying amount of these financial assets represents the maximum credit exposure.
 Historically, the Corporation has not experienced any significant losses in trade and other receivables.

 The amounts disclosed in the consolidated statements of financial position for trade and other receivables are net of expected credit losses.
-As at March 31, 2022 and March 31, 2021, the Corporation had a negligible provision for expected credit losses.
+As at March 31, 2023 and March 31, 2022, the Corporation had a negligible provision for expected credit losses.
 The Corporation believes that its provision for expected credit losses is sufficient to reflect the related credit risk.